 Employees that are suffering from a mental illness lose about 7 work weeks per year in productivity.

-Parents especially have to deal with all the effects of stress and the additional stressor of taking care of children who may be struggling.
+Parents have to deal with all the effects of stress plus the additional stressor of taking care of children who may also be struggling.

-Due to mental health care barriers like the mental health stigma, long wait times to see a therapist, inconvenience, lack of time, and more 50% of people don’t receive the mental health care they need.
+Due to mental health care barriers like the mental health stigma, long wait times to see a therapist, inconvenience, and lack of time, 50% of people don’t receive the mental health care they need.

 Employers are in a great position to get rid of these barriers through:

 - Providing a mental health program and/or EAP

 My own stigma around medication to address mental health issues prevented me from getting the help I needed for a long time.
 Employers can help break down barriers like these so employees can be happier and more productive!

 The more we share our stories, the better.
 When we talk about our struggles, more people will know it’s okay not to be okay and get help!